Oops19/TS4-Library/README.md

 A logger which works without TS4 running, to test parts of Mods locally and later in-game without changing the code.

 ### VanillaNames (Location)
+Deprecated, do not use.
 Handler for more files to get human-readable names.

 ### WorldsAndNeighbourhoods
-Access the world name (Newcrest) and the neighbourhood (Llama Lagoon) with the English description.
+Access the world name (e.g. Newcrest) and the neighbourhood (e.g. Llama Lagoon) with the English description.
+Locations of new DLC may be missing.

 ## Details and Examples